ros2/ros2_documentation/source/Tutorials/URDF/Building-a-Movable-Robot-Model-with-URDF.rst

   </joint>

-The gripper arm is a different kind of joint...namely a prismatic joint.
+The gripper arm is a different kind of joint, namely a prismatic joint.
 This means that it moves along an axis, not around it.
 This translational movement is what allows our robot model to extend and retract its gripper arm.